-- Official transcripts for coursework and degree completion verification in music education or an approved equivalent. - A Letter of Interest (minimum of 500 words, maximum of 750) stating current professional status and goals after obtaining the MME degree. - · Resume or Curriculum Vitae. - A minimum of three (3) professional letters of recommendation.
-At least one letter from a College/University faculty member and another letter from an administrator or supervisor of your current (most recent) teaching position. - An example of your teaching (must be an audio-visual recording of an ensemble or group music lesson; minimum of 5 minutes, maximum of 10 minutes).
+- Official transcripts for coursework and degree completion verification in music education or an approved equivalent. - A Letter of Interest (minimum of 500 words, maximum of 750) stating current professional status/goals after obtaining the MME degree and a brief overview of your philosophy of music education. - Resume or Curriculum Vitae. - A minimum of three (3) professional letters of recommendation. - An example of your teaching (must be an audio-visual recording of an ensemble or group music lesson; minimum of 5 minutes, maximum of 10 minutes).